 Review by Justin Cameron

-Tune in on Tuesday, April 10th @ 7 PM EST to birnCORE for a live broadcast from The Red Room @ Cafe 939 of Berklee in the Round.
+Tune in on Tuesday, May 8 at 7:00 PM EST to birnCORE for a live broadcast from The Red Room at Cafe 939 of Berklee in the Round.

 Berklee in the Round (BITR) occurs on the second Tuesday of every month.
 Each month, a faculty member selects four to five students and hosts a concert.
 He or she may also choose a special guest (such as a visiting artist or touring songwriter).
 Based on the in-the-round performances at the famous Bluebird Café in Nashville, Tennessee, songwriters sit in a circle, where they take turns playing to the audience seated around them, lending an intimate feel.